May 1998 Indonesia riots: Legacy

 To many Chinese-Indonesians, the event served as a reinforcement of the idea that they do not belong in Indonesia despite most of them having lived in the country all their lives.
 It is also believed that the event inspired change in the country's authoritarian policies that perpetuate the discrimination.
 The Reformasi period, when Suharto resigned and B.J.
-Habibie became president, saw a lot of changes in the country’s values, including that of racial affairs.
-These changes include the abolishment of several legislations that came into being during the New Order that specifically targeted the Chinese community, declaring Chinese New Year as a national holiday.
+Habibie became president, saw a lot of changes in the country's values, including that of racial affairs.
+These changes include the abolishment of several laws that came into being during the New Order that specifically targeted the Chinese community, declaring Chinese New Year as a national holiday.
 Some believe that Indonesia is able to see an improvement in the implementation of its national motto "Bhinneka Tunggal Ika" which translates to "Unity In Diversity" and a greater acceptance of the Chinese-Indonesian community as a whole.
 This can be seen as greater forms of representation of the community in media, popular culture, and even politics that have been embraced by both the local community and the government.
-The rise of the Ex-Governor of Jakarta, Basuki Tjahaja Purnama, widely known as "Ahok", is an example of this.
+The rise of the Governor of Jakarta, Basuki Tjahaja Purnama, widely known as "Ahok", is an example of this.
 According to Leo Suryadinata, a professor focusing on Chinese Indonesian issues at the Nanyang Technological University in Singapore, "The lot of ethnic Chinese here has greatly improved since Suharto, but that doesn't mean the riots' underlying problems have been resolved."
-Others do still believe that the century-old tension between the native Indonesian community and the ethnic Chinese still persists within the Indonesian society while it does not affect one's day to day life.
+Others do still believe that the century-old tension between the native Indonesian community and the ethnic Chinese still persists within the Indonesian society while it does not affect one's day-to-day life.